ST. PAUL’S CHOIR GUIDELINES

 Gospel Reading: face towards the gospel reader (either at the pulpit or at the center of the church).

-Apostle’s Creed: following the sermon, stand and face the altar behind the organist to recite the creed.
+Apostle’s Creed: following the sermon, stand and face the altar to recite the creed.

-Passing the Peace: remain seated during the passing of the peace.
+Passing the Peace: remain seated during the passing of the peace, but be inviting and involved while passing the peace with your neighbors.

-Following the offertory anthem: turn straight ahead (not angled towards the director) for the doxology when given the cue by the director.
+Following the offertory anthem: turn straight ahead (not angled towards the director) for the doxology.

 During the closing organ voluntary: unless otherwise directed (usually on Sundays when new members are welcomed), after the benediction be seated - facing the congregation - to listen to the organ voluntary.
 If you must leave, be as discreet as possible.